Online Course (Dx) and Hybrid Online Course Registration FAQ

 9. How are absences documented in an online class?
 According to the University digital Learning Policy, an absence is operationally defined as a “missed online submission deadline,” which means if you fail to submit a required assignment or other required submission during the initial drop-add period of the course, you may be counted as absent (never attended) and subsequently dropped from the roster.
 Make sure you review the course syllabus and Moodle site carefully so you don’t miss any submission deadlines.

 10. What kind of computer do I need for a digital learning or online class?
 The university office of Student Computing Services publishes a list of recommended specifications intended to maximize compatibility between student computing purchases and campus IT infrastructure and application platforms.
-Please note that Chromebooks are NOT COMPATIBLE with software used by CCU and therefore are not recommended.
+Please note that Chromebooks are under a pilot of possible compatibility with specific tools utilized for digital learning at Coastal.

 11. Do I need a fast internet connection?
 Generally, an entry level broadband service plan of at least 4MB/s will be sufficient for your online class.
 Students who plan to engage in frequent web conferencing or large file transfers may wish to contact their internet service provider to explore upgrade options for faster connectivity.